UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ![](/resources_pages/imgs/RStudio.png)

 Next, we will make sure that Rstudio uses the same directories as R from terminal for its configuration.
 To do this, we will need to set an environmental variable in Windows.
-First, open the start menu, type "env" and select the match that reads "Edit the system environment variables".
+First, open the start menu, type "Edit the system environment variables" and select the match that reads "Edit the system environment variables".
 Click the button at the bottom that reads "Environmental Variables...":

 ![](/resources_pages/imgs/sys-props-env-vars.png)